Convert OnlineConvertOnline

 Angstroms

-Follow these steps to convert given length from the units of Bohr radius to the units of Angstroms.
+Follow these steps to convert given Bohr radius value from Bohr radius units to Angstroms units.

 1. Enter the input Bohr radius value in the text field.

-2. The calculator converts the given Bohr radius into Angstroms in realtime ⌚ using the conversion formula, and displays under the Angstroms label.
-You do not need to click any button.
-If the input changes, Angstroms value is re-calculated, just like that.
+2. The given Bohr radius is converted to Angstroms in realtime ⌚ using the formula, and displayed under the Angstroms label.

 3. You may copy the resulting Angstroms value using the Copy button.

-The formula to convert given length from Bohr radius to Angstroms is:
+To convert given length from Bohr radius to Angstroms, use the following formula.

 Calculation